R9295/code-berlin/README.md

 ## How to: Lite node(each node is on a different machine)
 Change the localhost listener of ``node_c`` to the one with the local address and edit ``lite_a``'s config.json

+Note: The bugs are only cause of orbit [not being compatible](https://github.com/orbitdb/orbit-db/issues/543) (yet) with ipfs's latest stable version which fixes all of them.

+Note: some of the output of the bash commands has been replaced with dots as it will vary instance to instance and could be too big to be legible on the README.